pytorch/serve/README.md

 Before proceeding further with this document, make sure you have the following prerequisites.

 1. Ubuntu or macOS.
+Windows support is experimental.
 The following instructions will focus on Linux and macOS only.
 1. Python     - TorchServe requires python to run the workers.
 1. pip        - Pip is a python package management system.
 1. Java 11    - TorchServe requires Java 11 to start.
 You have the following options for installing Java 11: